 There are plenty of social media platforms to make use of; long-standing Twitter and Facebook, picture-based Instagram and Pinterest and good-for-vlogging sites like YouTube and Twitch.
 With the choice available using social media can sometimes feel overwhelming.
 However there are useful tools that can be utilised to make it easier.
 For instance timed posts across multiple platforms or automatically post to social media when you upload a new blog piece.

-It’s also one of the best ways to connect with other bloggers online and share more snapshots of your day to day life or ongoing adventures to followers of your blog.
-In turn, this can even grow your following and networking opportunities, when other blog readers see things from their friends or acquaintances that they have shared from your social media or blog.
+It’s also one of the best ways to connect with other bloggers online.
+And share more snapshots of your day to day life or ongoing adventures to followers of your blog.
+In turn, this can even buy views, grow your following and networking opportunities.
+When other blog readers see things from their friends or acquaintances that they have shared from your social media or blog.

-Networking is all about being yourself and connecting naturally, be it through reaching out to similar bloggers around a similar size to yourself through social media or comments on their blog or meeting others at events.
-Most bloggers will be able to see through individuals that aren’t being real and instead of trying to network for friendship are instead only interested in what they can gain from others, so make sure anyone you want to connect with you do so only genuinely rather than using others to try to get more readers or opportunities.
+Networking is all about being yourself and connecting naturally.
+Be it through reaching out to similar bloggers around a similar size to yourself.
+Through social media or comments on their blog or meeting others at events.
+Most bloggers will be able to see through individuals that aren’t being real.
+Instead of trying to network for friendship are instead only interested in what they can gain from others.
+So make sure anyone you want to connect with you do so only genuinely.
+Rather than using others to try to get more readers or opportunities.

 Once you start to grow, you may find you have less time for networking.
 But try to make time in your schedule to regularly keep up with previous contacts and new bloggers as the best relationships are cultured over time.
 Not to mention having a group of friends in the same industry is a great way to gain support and trade struggles with others who will understand what you do.

 Overall.
 Networking should be an enjoyable experience taken at your own pace.
 So take the opportunity to meet others and get your name out there!